 On-campus housing includes 11 communities for 12,000 students ranging from first-year to graduate students.

 The 10,000-seat arena and a 45,000-seat on-campus football stadium were both opened in 2007.

-UCF Knights won the inaugural American Athletic Conference titles in women’s soccer and football and was the youngest university to ever play in a BCS bowl game last year.
+UCF Knights won the inaugural American Athletic Conference titles in women’s soccer and football and was the youngest university to ever play in a BCS bowl game in 2014.
 UCF Athletics football program finished last year ranked No. 10 in The Associated Press Top 25.